szwang/glue-reflection/readme.md

 ### Getting Started

-Using a Google Chrome Browser, navigate to [chrome://flags](chrome://flags)
+Using a Google Chrome Browser, navigate to _chrome://flags_.

-Enable _Experimental Web Platform_
+Enable _Experimental Web Platform_.

-Restart Google Chrome
+Restart Google Chrome.

-Then run:
+Run:

 `npm install`

-then:
+Then:

 `npm start`

+Navigate to `localhost:3000` to view the app!